 These are known as laundromats in Australia and rare outside urban centres.
 Hostels have at least one coin-operated washing machine and a dryer, as do most caravan parks, holiday units and many motels.

-Every town will have a post office or an Australia Post agency, usually at the general store.
-Post offices and agencies are officially open Monday to Friday 9am to 5pm; big-city GPOs sometimes open late or on Saturday morning as well.
+Every town has a post office or an Australia Post agency, usually at the general store.
+Post offices and agencies are officially open Monday to Friday 9am to 5pm; big-city GPOs sometimes open earlier and later, generally on Saturday morning, too.
 Out in the country, it’s rare to see post boxes.

 Same-state postage takes up to two business days, as does interstate post between metropolitan areas.
 Interstate between country areas is around four working days.
-International mail is extremely efficient, taking as little as four to five working days to the UK, four to six to the US and five to seven to Canada.
+International mail is efficient, taking up to around five working days to the UK, six to the US and seven to Canada.
 Stamps are sold at post offices and agencies; most newsagents sell them for standard local letters only.
 Large parcels are reasonably cheap to send home by sea mail – but it will take up to three months.
 Air mail is a good compromise for packages that you want to see soon (up to 20kg) – expect up to five working days to Europe.
-For more information on postage rates, and delivery times, visit wwww.austpost.com.au.
+For more information on postage rates, and delivery times, visit austpost.com.au.

-Book and travel shops stock national, regional and city maps of varying sizes and quality by the likes of UBD (wwww.ubd.com.au), Gregory’s (wwww.gregorys-online.com), HEMA (wwww.hemamaps.com.au), Westprint (wwww.westprint.com.au) and state-produced AusMap.
+In Australia, book and travel shops stock national, regional and city maps of varying sizes and quality by the likes of UBD and Gregory’s (both hardiegrant.com.au), HEMA (hemamaps.com.au), Westprint (westprint.com.au) and state-produced AusMap.
 HEMA produce regional and themed maps; cities, states, national parks, fishing, hiking, 4WD and wine are some of the many themes covered.
 State motoring organizations have regularly updated touring guides, with regional maps and listings.

 While small towns may not have a local bank, there will be a local agency that handles bank business – usually at the general store, post office or roadhouse – though not necessarily a 24-hour ATM.
 Credit and debit cards are universally accepted, but have some cash on you for small purchases before leaving bigger towns, especially at weekends.
-The major four banks are Westpac (wwww.westpac.com.au), ANZ (wwww.anz.com.au), the Commonwealth (www.commbank.com.au) and the National Australia Bank (wwww.national.com.au).
+The major four banks are Westpac (westpac.com.au), ANZ (anz.com.au), the Commonwealth (commbank.com.au) and the National Australia Bank (national.com.au).
 Banks are generally open Monday to Thursday 9.30am to 4pm, Friday 9.30am to 5pm.
 Saturday-morning openings are limited to cities.
 In rural areas, banks may close at lunch or on certain days of the week.
 Banks are closed on national holidays.

 All post offices act as Commonwealth or National Australia Bank agents, which means there’s a fair chance of withdrawing money even in the smallest Outback settlement.
 However, be aware that quantities are limited by a lack of ready cash.